westwood846/idman/README.md

 * git (obviously)

-* perl (git depends on this, so you probably have it already)
+* perl 5.16 or higher (git depends on perl, so you probably have it already)

 * some [algorithms](#algorithms) may require additional things